What Is Responsibility?

 Accountable executives delegate the reporting program to the safety manager.
 This passes some of their responsibility and authority down the line.

 The safety manager becomes accountable to the executive.
 The executive is still accountable to the outside world.
-The outside world in this case including shareholders, customers, and regulatory agencies.
+The outside world in this case includes shareholders, customers, and regulatory agencies.

 Why the Difference Matters